gumgum/gumdrops/_stories/molecules/SearchMultiSelect/README.md

 context     | for now, this only affects the color of the Tag elements.
 (For not it only affects the tags, but it will support the input itself soon). placeholder | placeholder text {String}
 size        | size for the input, only md or sm are allowed {String}
+searchKeys  | flag to signal if the search should also match against object keys {Boolean}
+multiTerm   | flag to signal if the search should match against multiple terms {Boolean}
+termDivider | string or regexp used to divide the search term, defaults to /[ ,]+/ (empty space and comma) {String OR RegExp}

 **Context list**:
 'primary', 'secondary', 'success', 'warning', 'info', 'danger', 'white'